 Purchase and configure a compatible printer

 You will need a label printer that supports Zebra Programming Language (ZPL).
-Any printer under the “ZPL” and “ZPL and EPL” listings from Zebra will be supported, however there are plenty of printers made by other manufacturers that also support ZPL
+Any printer under the “ZPL” or “ZPL and EPL” listings from Zebra will be supported, however there are also printers made by other manufacturers that support ZPL.

 If the printer is connected to a private network, you will need to configure it such that Benchling can communicate with it.

-Set up your Printer using the Zebra Browser Print Application.
+Set up the printer using the Zebra Browser Print application.
 For instructions, please visit this tutorial.

 Printers can also be manually configured.
-The first you'll need to do is to work with your IT team to set up a firewall rule that allows Benchling to send print messages to a public IP, which will be forwarded to your internal printer IP.
-Contact Benchling for more help.
+First, you will need to work with your IT team to set up a firewall rule to allow Benchling to send print messages to a public IP address, which will be forwarded to your internal printer IP.
+Please contact your main Benchling point of contact or Benchling support for more help.

 - Fill out the form provided.
 There are four fields:

 - Name: The name of the printer.
-Use a descriptive name (e.g., location) such that users can pick it out of a list
+Use a descriptive name (e.g. location) so that users can pick it out of the list.

-- Address: The IP address of the printer, to which Benchling will send print requests.
+- Address: The IP address to which Benchling will send print requests.
 As described above, this must be a publicly-accessible IP that is in a range that has been whitelisted by Benchling.
-Any IP address that starts with 10., 172., or 192. will not be a public address
+Any IP address that starts with 10., 172., or 192. will not be a public address.

-- Port: The port that Benchling will send the print request to
+- Port: The port that Benchling will use to send the print request to the IP address.

 - Description (optional): An extra description about the printer.
 This is only surfaced in the printer settings page.